Bridging Generations: Borders Youth Theatre Brings History to Life

 Borders Youth Theatre created the opportunity in their community to break down barriers, develop skills, and build confidence through performance.

-Borders Youth Theatre were awarded £3,500 by the Drone Hill Wind Farm Community Fund to support the costs of a Project Leader and a small production budget to produce an intergenerational community performance project with local primary pupils and older members of the community to break down barriers and develop skills and confidence.
+Borders Youth Theatre was awarded £3,500 by the Drone Hill Wind Farm Community Fund to support the costs of a Project Leader and a small production budget to produce an intergenerational community performance project with local primary pupils and older members of the community to break down barriers and develop skills and confidence.

 About Borders Youth Theatre